patrickfrey/mewa/doc/faq.md

 ### What classes of languages are covered by _Mewa_?
 **_Mewa_ was been designed to be capable to implement general purpose programming languages with the power of C++ (*) or Rust having a LALR(1) grammar definition.**
 It is not recommended to use _Mewa_ for other than compilable, stronly typed programming languages, because it was not designed for other language classes.
-To define a typesystem as graph of types and reductions within the hierarchical concept of scope in this form makes no sense for other language classes.
+To define a type system as graph of types and reductions within the hierarchical concept of scope in this form makes no sense for other language classes.

 **(*)** Unfortunately C++ (and C) can't be implemented with _Mewa_ as there is no clear separation of syntax and semantic analysis possible in C/C++.
 To name one example: There is no way to decide if the statement ```A * B;``` is an expression or a type declaration without having semantical information about A.